great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/oss/guides/setup/configuring_metadata_stores/configure_result_stores.md

 ### Reference the new configuration

 To make Great Expectations look for Validation Results on the GCS store, set the ``validations_store_name`` variable to the name of your GCS Validations Store.
-In the previous example this was `validations_GCS_store`.
+In the previous example this was `validation_results_GCS_store`.

 ### Confirm that the Validation Results Store has been correctly configured